domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ## Customize Operation Tags (e.g. for UI Grouping)

-The [Swagger spec][swagger-specification] allows one or more "tags" to be assigned to an operation.
-The Swagger generator will assign the controller name as the default tag.
+The [OpenAPI specification][swagger-specification] allows one or more "tags" to be assigned to an operation.
+The OpenAPI generator will assign the controller name as the default tag.
 This is important to note if you're using the `SwaggerUI` middleware as it uses this value to group operations.